Washington state likely to give public school districts more money for special education

 Although the new cap aligns with Inslee's budget request, some education experts and lawmakers fear the new proposed limit will still fall short and leave children without essential supports.

-Washington Superintendent of Public Instruction Chris Reykdal and some legislators have spoken out in saying another small increase won't be enough to help the number of students who need support in some districts.
-Reykdal said earlier this year that lawmakers should potentially consider removing the state's special education funding cap altogether.
+Washington Superintendent of Public Instruction Chris Reykdal and some legislators have spoken out, saying another small increase won't be enough to help the number of students who need support in some districts.
+Reykdal said earlier this year that lawmakers may consider removing the state's special education funding cap altogether.

 In 2023, Reykdal said the funding cap broke federal law, citing a mandate requiring U.S. public schools to provide specialized educational services to all children with a disability recognized under the Individuals with Disability Education Act.